 Hello!
 I’m Luke Gattuso.
 I run the Media Lab at Luther.

 I kid.
 I’m kidding.
 I am a kidder.
 Our computer lab is full of Apple Macintosh machines.
 This might worry those of you who use Windows based computers at home, but it shouldn’t.
 It’s easy to jump from one platform to another.
 In fact, I’m writing on a Windows machine right now.
-But I digress.
+Heck, maybe I’ll spice things up later and fire up a Chromebook.
+I’m a wild man.

-I’m well versed in the workings of the Adobe and Microsoft application suites.
-I have a ton of hands-on experience using them to create multiple types of digital media, and it’s always exciting to share my knowledge with my students and see what new discoveries they make.
+I have a ton of hands-on experience using the Creative Cloud suite to create multiple types of digital media.
+It’s always exciting to share my knowledge with my students, and even more exciting when they share their knowledge with me!

 I have some personal web sites, all of which are woefully out of date: